 The 20-0-5 is very commonly sold in stores for fall fertilizer, but you should test your soil before applying this much nitrogen in the late fall.
 Fall fertilization aims to ensure your grass is healthy enough to make it through the winter.

-The best fertilizer for your garden in the Fall is a 24-4-12.
-This is a much higher Nitrogen percentage than earlier in the year, and it ensures that your plants will stay alive throughout the winter months.
+The best fertilizer for your garden in the Fall is 24-4-12.
+This is a much higher Nitrogen percentage than earlier in the year, and it makes sure that your plants will stay alive throughout the winter months.
 At this time of year, make sure that you are not giving garden plants too much fertilizer.
-Forcing them to grow faster when the temperatures are not conducive to growth can strain the plant.
+Forcing them to grow faster when temperatures are not conducive to growth can strain the plant.

 Best Fertilizer for Trees and Shrubs in the Fall